Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: System Model

-where $N_{ZC}$ is the largest prime number such that $N_{ZC} < M_{SRS}$.
+with $N_{ZC}$ denoting the largest prime satisfying $N_{ZC}<M_{\mathrm{SRS}}$.
 In other words, $\bar{Q}_q[k]$ is the cyclic extension of the corresponding \gls{zc} sequence of length $N_{ZC}$. \gls{zc} sequences of prime length are \gls{cazac}, meaning they exhibit constant amplitude and zero autocorrelation, and their \gls{idft} results in another \gls{zc} sequence with the same properties.
 However, the cyclic extension partially degrades these ideal characteristics.
-Whenever $M_{SRS} < 36$, special flat-spectrum sequences with the same desirable properties as \gls{zc} sequences are used instead.
-Finally, a cyclic shift is applied to the base sequence\footnote{A single omnidirectional antenna port \gls{srs} transmission from each UE is considered.}, defined as $\alpha (2\pi w)/8$, with $w 0,1,\dots,7$.
+Each UE $u$ is assigned a cyclic-shift index $\eta_u\in\{0,\ldots,7\}$, which determines the applied phase increment $\alpha_u = \frac{2\pi\eta_u}{8}.$ This phase increment corresponds to a cyclic shift in the time domain of $N\eta_u/8$ samples, where $N$ denotes the IDFT size.\footnote{A single antenna-port SRS transmission from each UE is considered.}

 The subcarrier allocation of $K_{TC}$ ensures that, after the \gls{idft}, the time domain signal consists of $K_{TC}$ identical halves, each lasting half a symbol.
-Therefore, the time domain waveform $x_{\alpha}[n]$, under the $K_{TC} = 2$ assumption including the \gls{cp}, can be expressed as
+Therefore, the time domain waveform $x_{u}[n]$, under the $K_{TC} = 2$ assumption including the \gls{cp}, can be expressed as